Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • sedentary lifestyle;

-• birth defects (narrow opening through which the nerve passes, etc.).
+• birth defects (narrow opening through which a nerve passes, etc.).

-The presence of a concomitant problem in the body does not immediately cause neuralgia, it takes time.
-For example, an intervertebral hernia begins to grow and gradually compresses the nerve root, thereby pinching it, disrupting the function of transmitting nerve impulses.
+The presence of a concomitant problem in the body does not immediately cause neuralgia; it takes time.
+For example, an intervertebral hernia begins to grow and gradually compresses the nerve root, thereby pinching it, disrupting the function of transmission of nerve impulses.

 Symptoms

-The nerve roots of the spine are located in the body in certain places, which indicates the classification of the inflammatory process.
-So, the following variants of the disease are distinguished:
+The nerve roots of the spine are located in certain places in the body, which indicates the classification of the inflammatory process.
+Thus, the following variants of the disease are distinguished:

 • cervical;